VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -remoteRead.bearerTokenFile string
      Optional path to bearer token file to use for -remoteRead.url.
   -remoteRead.disablePathAppend
-     Whether to disable automatic appending of '/api/v1/query' path to the configured -remoteRead.url.
+     Whether to disable automatic appending of '/api/v1/query' path to the configured -datasource.url and -remoteRead.url -remoteRead.ignoreRestoreErrors
-  -remoteRead.ignoreRestoreErrors
      Whether to ignore errors from remote storage when restoring alerts state on startup. (default true) -remoteRead.lookback duration